FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Experiments

-We then assess the same defenses under an indirect propagation path, where the poisoned output is passed through the Memory and Reasoning agents before reaching the Planning Agent.
-Figure~\ref{fig:Defence} illustrates the ASR across varying L2 thresholds.
-Compared to the direct attack case, the ASR values drop more gradually with increasing threshold, but even with Defense 1 and Defense 2 applied, the attack retains substantial effectiveness.
-For instance, with Binary Defense enabled, ASR remains above 50\% up to L2=15m, indicating long-lasting behavioral divergence.
-Defense 1 is moderately more effective than Defense 2 in this setting, suggesting prompt-based annotation slightly slows propagation, but does not stop it.
+We then assess the same defenses under an indirect propagation path—poisoned outputs pass through Memory and Reasoning agents before reaching the Planning Agent.
+Fig. 10 shows ASR across L2 thresholds. vs. direct attacks, ASR drops more gradually with higher thresholds; even with Defense 1/2 applied, the attack remains effective.
+For example, Binary Defense keeps ASR more than 50\% up to L2=15m, indicating long-lasting behavioral divergence.
+Defense 1 outperforms Defense 2 slightly, as prompt-based annotation slows but does not stop propagation.

-These results expose fundamental weaknesses in existing defense mechanisms.
-Prompt-level defenses fail because FuncPoison embeds malicious triggers within structured function descriptions, which are often assumed to be trusted and are not subject to prompt sanitization.
+These results expose fundamental weaknesses in existing defenses.
+Prompt-level defenses fail because FuncPoison embeds malicious triggers within structured function descriptions, often assumed trusted and are not subject to prompt sanitization.
 Agent-level defenses struggle because the poisoned outputs often remain semantically plausible and pass through intermediate reasoning agents undetected.
-The use of indirect propagation further obscures attribution, allowing the malicious effect to accumulate gradually over time.
+The use of indirect propagation further obscures attribution, allowing the malicious effect to accumulate over time.